 Is There Open Enrollment for Medicare Supplements?

-There is a six-month window that begins on the month of your 65th birthday and extends five more months.
+Yes.
+There is open enrollment for Medicare supplements.
+The best time to purchase Medicare Supplement insurance is during the open enrollment period.
+There is a six-month window that begins on the month of your 65th birthday and extends for five more months.
 During that period, the government guarantees you can purchase any Medicare Supplement plan available in your state.

 Unlike traditional health insurance companies that can deny coverage based on pre-existing conditions, companies offering Medicare supplements cannot deny coverage based on pre-existing conditions during the enrollment window.

 Your health status does not matter during the enrollment window.
 Insurance companies ignore pre-existing conditions during this time.
 If you have ever tried applying for health coverage or even life coverage, you understand the importance of this benefit.
 Waiting for acceptance is stressful, because of testing and questions during the underwriting period.
 This is eliminated during the acceptance window.

 What if you don’t enroll during the enrollment window?

 You can always purchase a supplement product outside the enrollment window, but you could be denied coverage because of health issues.
 You will also be subject to higher premiums based on your health.
 It is critical to purchase a policy during this window.
 The benefits outweigh the risks of waiting.